suilend/suilend/contracts/vaults/VAULT.md

 **Unwind Strategy**: Obligation unwinds are prioritised on a FIFO basis.

-**Reward Compounding**: Base token rewards are compounded permissionlessly via direct deposit.
+**Reward Compounding**: Base token rewards are compounded permissionlessly via direct deposit to vault's liquid balance.
 Non-base token rewards are withdrawn, swapped externally, then deposited with slippage validation when oracles are available.

 **Slippage**: Reward swaps use a slippage tolerance of 0.1% (10 basis points).
 When both reward and base tokens have MAIN_POOL reserves, slippage protection is enforced using oracle prices.